Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

         started decyphering this language.
 Apparently, the Vita-addicts are *networking* with each other.

+### Example: The Duke returns

+Word is spreading.
+After five long years, the army of the Duke is returning from the Crusades.
+Peasants are gathering along the roads to watch the army pass, and for many to take their first look at their Duke. *What does the Duke look like?*

+Let's see a few possible interpretations using this card:

+- Either side:
+    - There is no Duke with the army.
+The army returns in shame.
+The Duke and his personal guard were ambushed in Austria and captured by a fellow Christian noble, who holds him for ransom.
+The Duchess and her children will have to wait for one more year, or perhaps ten.
+    - It has been many years, so many years.
+So many years spent in a foreign soil, outmanouvering or being outwitted by foreign foes, bartering, and loving, and dreaming in foreign tongues.
+The army that returns is not the army that left.
+It holds the same banners, but its soldiers have been burnt by the sun and it is dressed as an army of foreigners.
+The peasants are afraid.
+It looks like a sarracen army is marching.
+- Enigmas:
+    - Outwardly, the army looks exactly like a returning army.
+Tired men and camp followers, eager to return to their homes and tell stories about their heroism.
+The Duke, however, marches alone, lost in his thought.
+        Something has captured his mind.
+Perhaps it is the allure of a treasure, buried in a foreign land, and whose secret lies hidden in the tome that the Duke won't let anyone else read.
+Perhaps it is
+- Mysteries:
+    - Who is the man who rides first?
+He wears no arms, no armour.
+He's dressed in black and white.
+Surely the Duke hasn't become one of the black monks.
+        Surely the Duke doesn't return... an Inquisitor?
+    - This returning is strange, and not only because they have been marked by the sun.
+It is an army bearing different arms and different banners.
+        Where is the Cross worn by the knights on their chest, where is Lamb of God that was carried by the standard bearer?
+This army has no images.
+        Only words, in some foreign language that not even the priest can read.
+        Word starts to spread that the Duke and his army have all abandoned their faith and turned to the unholy worship of the Sarracens.

 ## What do we do with all these cards?

 The process is very simple: